ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 ## Start JupyterLab
 A [jupyter notebook](https://jupyter.org/){:target="_blank"} is an interactive document where you can run code.
-All python code in this episode was written to be in a python sell of a Jupyter Notebook.
+All python code in this episode was written to be in a python cell of a Jupyter Notebook.

 If using a HPC server they may provide a service which can start up an interactive job